Quick Start

 Layout and structure

-• Any concepts should always prioritise accessibility best practices
+• Any decisions should always prioritise accessibility best practices

 • Always start from a smaller viewport and work outward to larger breakpoints – even if an application has higher usage on a large screen